Kumarsanjeet1/DevOps/Computer Networking.md

     °Afterwards, more & more computers also centers were added and still using protocal (TCP/IP) for communicate.
    ![image](https://user-images.githubusercontent.com/89514486/153469348-905beeac-870d-4d16-aa1c-d502fcce2664.png)

-    °Many people wanted to share the research project & stuff, which was not really working in thid domain.
+    °Many people wanted to share the research project & stuff, which was not really working in this domain.
          Actually things happend is that the I wanna send the research project Documentation from "Mit" to "Standford" and in the document there was some sort of other document which is interlinked with hyperlink.
 This was ![image](https://user-images.githubusercontent.com/89514486/153749741-da2ed24b-f28a-4310-b1fa-cfe76e9bf97a.png) the things was we missed in it, we are not able to access the other some documentation, which is in hyperlink.
          Then Here comes "WWW".
   #     ![image](https://user-images.githubusercontent.com/89514486/153472303-3b779ddc-b50e-4f1f-9b43-dd64f327d706.png)